-Caregivers spend an average of 20 hours per week providing care for their loved one.
+- 68% of ALS caregivers said they spent more than 30 hours per week providing care to their loved one.

 - Almost ½ of caregivers said that they felt unprepared for changes in caregiving responsibilities as ALS progresses.

 - Costs for medical treatment and services topped the list of stressors for people with ALS and their caregivers.

 - One out of four people with ALS and caregivers said that they had to borrow money or go into debt because of their ALS treatment or to provide caregiving, respectively.

 - 44% of ALS caregivers cited depression as a top concern.

 All data, unless otherwise cited, is from The ALS Association Focus Surveys.